 “In search of New Harmonies” was the topic of the European Utopian Studies Society that took place in Tarragona, Spain.
-The presentation made entitled “Imagining Buen Vivir” was a step in an ongoing research project which has started in 2014, during my nine-month period spent in Ecuador as Prometeo researcher.
+The presentation made entitled “Imagining Buen Vivir” was a step in an ongoing research project which has started in 2014, during my nine-month period spent in Ecuador as a Prometeo researcher.

 Crit review and lecturing: the Erasmus exchange with Cottbus Seftenfeld University, Cottbus, Germany

 The exchange with colleague Lena Flamm was an opportunity to participate in two Master’s presentations and to give a lecture entitled “Contextualizing urban crises and searching for appropriate tools: The case of Athens”, as well as to participate in very productive discussions and debates with colleagues and doctoral students!

 It showcases a wide variety of case studies in cities from different geographies of the Global North and Global South namely Barcelona, Berlin, Brisbane, Brussels, Ciudad Juárez, Dhaka, Genoa, London, Melbourne, Milan, New York, Paris, Rosario.